-The management has performed an analysis to determine the recoverable amount of the Company's fixed tangible and intangible assets as of December 31, 2023, in accordance with the requirements of IAS 36 "Impairment of Assets".
-The intangible assets of the Company, the largest part of which is the "Concession Right", as well as the tangible assets owned by the Company, are treated as a single cash-generating unit (CGU) for the purposes of the impairment test.
+The management has performed an analysis to determine the recoverable amount of the Group's fixed tangible and intangible assets as of December 31, 2023, in accordance with the requirements of IAS 36 "Impairment of Assets".
+The intangible assets of the Group, the largest part of which is the "Concession Right", as well as the tangible assets owned by the Group, are treated as a single cash-generating unit (CGU) for the purposes of the impairment test.
 The recoverable amount of this CGU is based on fair value less costs to sell, estimated by discounted cash flows.
-The recoverable amount of this CGU is based on the inputs used in the valuation technique.
+The recoverable amount of this CGU is based on fair value less costs to sell, estimated by discounted cash flows.
+The fair value estimate is categorized as Level 3 based on the inputs used in the valuation technique.

 The impairment test prepared by Management includes after tax cash flows for a period of 8.3 years after October 2025 (extended term of Concession Agreement up to the beginning of February 2034).
 A subsequent period of 3 more years after 2033 has been assumed for the collection of outstanding receivables and settlement of payables.
 Based on the analysis performed, the management considers that in addition to the extension of the concession contract another important assumption is the indicator "Sales prices of services related to supply, removal and purification of water".
-In turn, sales prices are most significantly influenced by the rate of return on equity used by EWRC in determining the service prices applicable to the Company.
+In turn, sales prices are most significantly influenced by the rate of return on equity used by EWRC in determining the service prices applicable to the Group.
 In the above-mentioned Fourth Amendment Agreement, a change in the rate of return is provided for in order to fix it for the extension of the Concession Agreement.
 When preparing the impairment test as of the date of these financial statements, the return agreed in the FAA was used.